 Bookings aren’t required for most of the huts, but you’ll need to buy a hut pass from DOC office.
 The Mid Greenstone Hut and Upper Caples Hut are run by the NZ Deerstalkers Association and you can book these online.

 How to get here: Either of these tracks can be linked with the Routeburn Track from Howden Hut, or they can be walked as a one way track starting or finishing either at the Divide or the Greenstone Shelter.
-Shuttle transport can be organised for both.
+Shuttle transport and car relocation services can be organised for both.

 The Rees-Dart Track